 Yeast is also a type of fungus.
 This can be used to brew beer, bake bread and even produce biofuels.
 Button mushrooms and chanterelles are edible, not only for humans but for some animals too.
 At the same time the aptly names death cap mushroom can cause violent vomiting and diarrhoea within 12 hours of ingestion, eventually leading to death.
 It has taken down such notable figures as Pope Clement VII and possibly a Roman Emperor called Claudius.

-Fungi also create some really important symbiotic (see plog 18:Symbiosis) relationships.
+Fungi also create some really important symbiotic relationships (see plog 18:Symbiosis for more info on what this is).
 Lichen is actually also not a plant, but a symbiotic relationship between fungi and algae.
 The fungi uses it’s hyphae to create a sort of skeleton and anchor into rocks and soil, whilst the algae grow on top of this skeleton and converts sunlight into energy, sharing this with the fungi.

-Even if you don’t like mushrooms then, the apples, cherries and life saving medicine that you may eat have been partly created by fungus, so it’s not all bad!
+Even if you don’t like mushrooms then, the apples, cherries and life saving medicines that you may eat have been partly created by fungus, so it’s not all bad!

 Records and myth

 Not only are fungi misunderstood, but they also have cool claims that are often forgotten about.
 Sure, a blue whale is the largest animal, and a redwood tree the largest plant, but fungi holds claim to being the largest organism on earth!
-This record is held by a honey fungus in the Blue Mountains in Oregon, whose hyphae connect in a network stretching out over 2.4miles (3.8km), and whose age is thought to be somewhere between 1900 and 8650 years old.
-This fungus not only breaks down deadwood.
-It often actually kills the trees that it wants to decompose, so can be considered a parasite.
-However, this decomposing role of fungus is really important as it allows the nutrients stored in a dead (or dying) organism to be released back into the environment to be used in new growth by other plants, and allows the circle of life to continue.
+This record is held by a honey fungus in the Blue Mountains in Oregon, whose hyphae connect in a network stretching out over 2.4 miles (3.8 km), and whose age is thought to be somewhere between 1900 and 8650 years old.
+This fungus not only breaks down deadwood, it often actually kills the trees that it wants to decompose, so can be considered a parasite.
+This decomposing role of fungus is really important as it allows the nutrients stored in a dead (or dying) organism to be released back into the environment to be used in new growth by other plants, and allows the circle of life to continue.